 We organize the paper as follows.
 In Section 2, we introduce notations and definitions, and we also analyze those information graphs that define the same cost game.
 In Section 3, we characterize the stability of the core of information graph games in terms of a graph property.
 In Section 4, we find some stable sets for information graph games consisting of a ring that can share the information because the ring includes the source.
 These stable sets coincide with the core of a related information game where one edge has been deleted.
-When the informed ring does not include the source, by deleting one edge we obtain a subset of imputations that is externally stable but not internally stable and hence it is not a stable set.
+We also study the situation where the ring does not include the source.
 In Section 5, we present some concluding remarks.